Graduate Funding Opportunities

 Graduate Research and Creative Opportunities Grant

 Designed to assist students in accomplishing their thesis/ project work.
 Awards may be made for equipment, computer software, consumable items, travel, etc. Requests should be confined to activities or equipment that are central to the student's thesis/project work and which are not available to the applicant through the Department.
 Any permanent equipment acquired using award funds remains University property.
 The Office of Research and Sponsored Programs announces deadlines for applications.
-Click HERE for more information.
+Visit the Graduate Research and Creative Opportunities Grant website for more information.

 College of the Environment Dean’s Fund for Sustainability

-Apply for at any time.
-Up to $500 per academic year for individuals, or $1,000 for a group.
-Used to offset a wide variety of costs including registration fees and travel expenses to attend conferences, professional meetings or competitions.
+The Dean's Fund for Sustainability was established to support scholarly projects or activities that focus on sustainability.
+Awards from this fund can be used to offset a wide variety of costs including registration fees and travel expenses to attend conferences, professional meetings or competitions.
+More information here.

 Awarded in Fall (31 Oct) and Spring Quarters (15 May) for Environmental Sciences and Environmental Studies students.
-You must have a Thesis Topic Approval or Project Approval on-file to be considered.
+You must have a Thesis Topic Approval or Project Approval on file to be considered.
 Used to cover expenses for such items as expendable supplies (chemicals, glassware, computer disks, etc.), travel to field sites and/or, when funds are available and after applying for Ross Travel funds through the Graduate School, attendance to present research results at a professional meeting.
-Apply using the ESIGN Form.
+Application here.

 Ross Travel Grant

-Deadlines are Oct 1, Dec 15, March 15, May 15.
-The Funds are available to support travel for graduate students to present papers at professional meetings and conferences, to exhibit works of art at national and international showings, and to perform, direct or produce within professional performing arts venues.
+Available to support travel for graduate students to present papers at professional meetings and conferences, to exhibit works of art at national and international showings, and to perform, direct or produce within professional performing arts venues.
+More information here.

-Dean and Sandy Blinn Fund for Research and Student Travel
+Dean and Sandy Blinn Travel & Research Fund

 Many organizations offer grants to assist with your research.
 You must apply/meet deadline requirements of each of their programs.